SH 146 – from BS 146 to Ferry Road

 - The purpose of the proposed project is to address the capacity and design deficiencies by developing SH 146 into a continuous major thoroughfare up to current freeway design standards between BS 146 and Ferry Road.

-- The proposed project would construct four additional main lanes within the existing grassy median.
+- The proposed project would construct four additional main lanes within the existing grassy median and construction of two 10-foot shoulders

 - The existing six-lane divided roadway would become the proposed future frontage roads.

-- The proposed project would include drainage and other improvements within the project limits.
+- The proposed project would include drainage and other improvements within the project limits, as well as adding a grade separation to the main lanes of SH 146 over Alexander Drive.

 - Evaluate public hearing comments